 |This costume became Knotts' trademark.|

 The rest of the '70s was filled with occasional film roles and frequent guest appearances on other people's shows.
 He could inject instant comic relief into any show.
 In 1979, the producers of top-rated "Three's Company" needed a replacement for the landlord character, played by Norman Fell, who was going off to star in his own spin-off.
 Given his reputation for sliding easily into other shows and quickly drawing laughs, Knotts got the job.
 He played Ralph Furley, a flamboyant and foppish would-be womanizer who is constantly bamboozled by his three tenants, played by John Ritter, Suzanne Somers and Joyce DeWitt.
 Knotts was an instant hit - as usual - and created an iconic character that eclipsed his predecessor's character.
 It was one of the best character replacements in television history.

 After that, Don Knotts appeared often on television, working steadily, but he was more of an occasional guest star by this point.
 His last major live role was as the TV repairman in the hit film "Pleasantville."
-The role originally was intended for Dick Van Dyke, but Van Dyke was unavailable.
+The role originally was intended for another big star, but he was unavailable so Knotts got the part.
 Knotts was unable to record his lines for the film during looping, so an impersonator - of whom there are many in the business - spoke all of his lines in the film.
 Because he was such a legendary figure with an easily mimicked voice and his impersonator was so polished, nobody noticed.